-We are delighted to have a variety of CCF Grant Recipients and third-party organisations sharing their knowledge and experience at the Gathering.
+We were delighted to have a variety of CCF Grant Recipients and third-party organisations sharing their knowledge and experience at the Gathering.

-Workshops will provide a variety of inspiring example of activities run during COVID-19 and give practical advice on how the growing sector can take part in a green recovery.
-Further sessions will provide an applied example of climate adaptation and introduce the role of storytelling with relation to climate action.
+Workshops provided a variety of inspiring example of activities run during COVID-19 and gave practical advice on how the growing sector can take part in a green recovery.
+Further sessions provided an applied example of climate adaptation and introduced the role of storytelling with relation to climate action.

 1. Growing Back Stronger